Effective search marketing starts with keyword research. It is the essence and the single most valuable part of your SEO activities.

 When it comes to keyword research, Ahrefs is a tool like no other out there!

-Ahrefs is a paid tool, and it’s priced higher than others.
+Ahrefs is a paid tool, and it’s priced higher than the others.
 However, it’s definitely worth it – it’s the most sophisticated paid keyword research tool.

 Plug in your seed phrase and get amazing long-tailed keyword suggestions.
 In some cases, even thousands of them.
 You can use up to 10 seed keywords to generate long-tail keyword ideas.